Sonya Yoncheva

-Sonya Yoncheva (Соня Йончева; born 25 December 1981) is a Bulgarian operatic soprano.
+Sonya Yoncheva (Соня Йончева; born 25 December 1981) is a Bulgarian - Swiss operatic soprano, producer and founder of the production company SY11 and of the Bulgarian Artist Magazine.

 Early life

 Yoncheva was born in Plovdiv, Bulgaria.
-From the age of 6, she was "working", according to her own words from an interview for Metropolis.
 She studied piano and voice at the National School for Music and Dance in Plovdiv.
 During her teenage years, she hosted a Bulgarian television show about music.
 She won several music competitions in Bulgaria in 2000 and 2001, including a joint win with her brother as "Singers of the Year 2000" in the "Hit-1" competition organised and produced by Bulgarian National Television.

 She took advanced studies in classical singing with Danielle Borst at the Conservatoire de Musique de Genève and obtained the master's degree in 2009.